Abdullahmajid1/Python-Control-Flow/README.md

 follow along with the explanations and examples provided in the notebook.

-- `examples.py`: Contains examples of list comprehension usage with explanations.
+- `Statements, Indentation and Conditionals.ipynb`: Contains examples for learning identation usage with explanations.
-- `exercises.py`: Contains exercises for practicing list comprehension.
+- `List Comprehension.ipynb`: Contains exercises for practicing list comprehension.
+- `Loops & Iterations.ipynb`: Contains exercises for practicing loops and iterations.
 - `README.md`: You are here!
 This file provides an overview of the repository.

 ## Contributing